 These are the experts' top tips for keeping your stockroom organised and efficient.

-- Talk to suppliers and other local businesses to figure out what storage solutions will work best for your situation.
+- Figure out what storage solutions will work best for your situation.
+Talk to suppliers and other local businesses for advice.

 - Buy racking that uses all your vertical space, even if you don't need it right now.